harper25/repostates/README.md

 Other use cases:

-- updating references in multiple repositories, e.g.:
+- commiting the same changes, e.g.:
-  - version of CICD pipeline used
+  - updating references to external resources, like CICD pipeline version
-  - dependencies and packages versions
+  - updating dependencies and packages versions
+  - updating project info
 - managing git/project configuration and installation
-- providing statistics for multiple repositories
+- gathering statistics for multiple repositories

 ## Getting Started & Installing